 - Dr. Matthias Graf, Gartner HR Consulting, Cost & Operations, Hamburg, Germany

-- Dr. Christina Mölders, company companions, Hamburg, Germany
+- Dr. Christina Mölders, Hochschule Fresenius, Hamburg, Germany

-- Susan Reh, PhD, University of Groningen, Groningen, The Netherlands
+- Susan Reh, PhD, University of Exeter, United Kingdom

 - Dr. Catharina Vogt, Deutsche Hochschule der Polizei, Münster, Germany